 Basal Metabolic Rate Calculator

 Calculate your basal metabolic rate (BMR).
 The calories your body burns at rest.
+With clear explanations, recommendations and comparison values.

 Note: These calculations are for informational purposes only and do not replace professional tax or financial advice.
 All information without guarantee.